 Camping at Emerald Lake State Park

 There are more than 100 campsites perched on a wide ledge on the west side of Emerald Lake.
 While I wouldn’t call any of the sites waterfront, you do catch enticing glimpses of the sparkling water far below the campground.
-The sites are wooded with beautiful giant hemlock trees, interspersed with a spattering of maple, oak, beech and cherries.
+The campsites are wooded with beautiful giant hemlock trees, interspersed with a spattering of maple, oak, beech and cherries.

-Tips for Camping at Emerald Lake State Park
+Tips for Camping at Emerald Lake State Park in Vermont

-Beware of cheeky chipmunks and squirrels.
+- Beware of cheeky chipmunks and squirrels.
 They’re quite opportunistic and will happily eat any food you leave out.